Opiate Addiction Counseling Case Management

 There is no other position in a state hospital like this, according to the spokeswoman for the Department of Mental Health and Addiction Services.
 CHH’s Connecticut Mental Health Center is a pioneer in building strong relationships with those that are opiate-dependent in the community, and connecting them with resources to help them recover.

-If you would like opiate addiction counseling or assistance for yourself, a family member or friend who is dealing with opiate addiction, or if you would like a free resource guide, contact Delia Caruso in Opiate Case Management at (860) 496-6381.
+If you would like opiate addiction counseling or assistance for yourself, a family member or friend who is dealing with opiate addiction, or if you would like a free resource guide, contact CHH Opiate Case Management at (860) 496-6381.

 What can you do?